 EHR Incentive Program

-While DoseSpot has superior features to Legacy eRx, only Legacy eRx - Comprehensive may be used for ePrescribing with EHR Incentive Program.
+DoseSpot has superior features to Legacy eRx, but ePrescribing with EHR Incentive Program is only possible with Legacy eRx - Comprehensive.
 See Electronic Rx.

 Clinician: The provider at the practice/clinic who has been given access to DoseSpot by Open Dental.
 The clinician can send prescriptions using DoseSpot.